 Apache storm is a framework that facilitates distributed real-time processing.
 Real-time processing of a data stream with Storm, is like water treatment of a stream of water.
 The way stream of water is taken through various stages, different procedures are performed in each stage and output of one stage is fed as input to the next stage.
 Similarly, during real-time processing of a stream of data by Storm, a spout reads the incoming data stream and feeds it to a processing unit called bolt.
 Bolt performs specified business logic on the data stream and passes on the processed stream to the next bolt.
 Bolts and interconnections between them are termed as storm topology.
 There can be one or more topologies in a single system, which can be connected through message queues.

 Each spout and bolt can have one or more instances.
 These instances can be spread throughout the storm cluster.
 Communication among these distributed spouts and bolts is transparent to a developer.
 The communication is seamlessly managed by the storm framework itself.
 Storm is open-source and is available free-of-cost (https://storm.apache.org/about/free-and-open-source.html).
 To use Storm, a developer is primarily required to provide implementation of execute() method of each bolt.
 Following features come out-of-the-box with Apache Storm:

-This section explains Apache Storm based real time analytics solution, using an example of telecom service provider.
-In network of a telecom service provider, there can be different sources of incoming data, like:
+This section explains Apache Storm based real-time analytics solution, using an example of a telecom service provider.
+In the network of a telecom service provider, there can be different sources of incoming data, like:

-Such seamless handling of network-related issues and proactive customer support can be instrumental in improving user experience manyfolds.
-It can help a telecom service provider in building a competitive advantage in the market, by maintaining a real-time focus on customer-experience.
+Such seamless handling of network-related issues and proactive customer support can be instrumental in improving user experience manifold.
+It can help a telecom service provider in building a competitive advantage in the market, by maintaining a real-time focus on customer experience.